How NASCAR tracks are helping during COVID-19 pandemic - NBC Sports

 Martinsville Speedway

-Starting Wednesday, Martinsville Speedway in Virginia will be a COVID-19 test site.
+Martinsville Speedway in Virginia began hosting a COVID-19 test site on Wednesday.

 The site will be open on Mondays, Wednesdays and Fridays from 12-4 p.m.
 ET.